-16. Teachers and vacation periods
+17. Teachers and vacation periods

-16.1 A vacation to which a teacher is entitled will not be counted as forming part of any period of long service leave taken by that teacher.
+17.1.
+A vacation to which a teacher is entitled will not be counted as forming part of any period of long service leave taken by that teacher.

-17. Sick leave instead of long service leave
+18. Sick leave instead of long service leave

-- 17.1 Sick leave may be granted instead of long service leave already approved where: - (a) an employee becomes ill before the start of the long service leave and, before starting the leave, submits a written application for sick leave, supported by a medical certificate or other evidence of the illness acceptable to the chief executive; or

-(b) an employee becomes ill after starting the long service leave and submits a written application for sick leave, supported by a medical certificate or other evidence of the illness acceptable to the chief executive, and the period of illness is more than three (3) working days.
+- 18.1.
+Sick leave may be granted instead of long service leave already approved where: - (a) an employee becomes ill before the start of the long service leave and, before starting the leave, submits a written application for sick leave, supported by a medical certificate or other evidence of the illness acceptable to the chief executive; or - (b) an employee becomes ill after starting the long service leave and submits a written application for sick leave, supported by a medical certificate or other evidence of the illness acceptable to the chief executive, and the period of illness is more than 3 days.

-18 Cash equivalent of long service leave on termination
+19. Cash equivalent of long service leave on termination

-- 18.1 Subject to clauses 20 and 21, a person who ceases to be an employee and who, at the date of cessation, has an entitlement to long service leave under this schedule, is to receive a payment instead of the long service leave not taken. - 18.2 The calculation of the amount of the payment is based on: - the employee's entitlement to long service leave as at the date of cessation; - less any long service leave previously taken; and - the full-pay rate payable to the employee at the employee's substantive position at the date of ceasing employment, unless the conditions in the ministerial directive: Higher Duties apply.
+- 19.1.
+Subject to clauses 21 and 22, a person who ceases to be an employee and who, at the date of cessation, has an entitlement to long service leave under this Directive, is to receive a payment instead of the long service leave not taken. - 19.2.
+The calculation of the amount of the payment is based on: - (a) the employee's entitlement to long service leave as at the date of cessation; - (b) less any long service leave previously taken; and - (c) the full-pay rate payable to the employee at the employee's substantive position at the date of ceasing employment, unless the conditions in the ministerial Directive: Higher Duties apply.

-19 Public holidays in relation to a cash equivalent of long service leave
+20. Public holidays in relation to a cash equivalent of long service leave

-- 19.1 A cash equivalent of long service leave also attracts the benefit of public holidays that would occur during the long service leave if it were granted immediately upon cessation of duty. - 19.2 Where cash payments are being made for recreation leave and long service leave, only one type of leave is to be adjusted for public holidays and payment in respect of any public holiday may be made only once.
+- 20.1.
+A cash equivalent of long service leave also attracts the benefit of public holidays that would occur during the long service leave if it were granted immediately upon cessation of duty. - 20.2.
+Where cash payments are being made for recreation leave and long service leave, only one type of leave is to be adjusted for public holidays and payment in respect of any public holiday may be made only once.
 The longer period of leave is to be used for this purpose.
 Regardless of which type of leave is used, public holidays during the recreation leave period must be paid at the higher duties rate if the employee was acting in a higher position on the last day of employment (section 14 of the Industrial Relations Act 1999).

-20. Entitlement to a proportionate payment on termination after 7 years continuous service
+21. Entitlement to a proportionate payment on termination after 7 years continuous service

-- 20.1 An employee who has completed at least 7 years continuous service but less than 10 years continuous service is entitled to a proportionate payment for long service leave on the termination of the employee's service only if: - (a) the employee terminates his or her service because of: - ill health or incapacity that is significant but does not qualify for ill health retirement; or - a domestic or other pressing necessity1; or - (b) the employer: - dismisses the employee for a reason other than the employee's conduct, capacity or performance; or - unfairly dismisses the employee.
+- 21.1.
+An employee who has completed at least 7 years continuous service but less than 10 years continuous service is entitled to a proportionate payment for long service leave on the termination of the employee's service only if: - (a) the employee terminates his or her service because of: - (i) ill health or incapacity that is significant but does not qualify for ill health retirement; or - (ii) a domestic or other pressing necessity; or - (b) the employer: - (i) dismisses the employee for a reason other than the employee's conduct, capacity or performance; or - (ii) unfairly dismisses the employee.

-21. Entitlement to a proportionate payment on termination after various periods of continuous service
+22. Entitlement to a proportionate payment on termination after various periods of continuous service

-21.1 Proportionate payments will be made to employees whose employment has been terminated in the following circumstances and they have completed the period of continuous service prescribed below:

-(a) On termination of contract
+- 22.1.
+Proportionate payments will be made to employees whose employment has been terminated in the following circumstances and they have completed the period of continuous service prescribed below: - (a) On termination of contract